clovenbradshaw-ctrl/ikey4/TRANSLATION_TERMS.md

             "policeDispatchDesc": "View active police dispatches in Nashville", "wttin": "Where To Turn in Nashville",
             "wttinDesc": "Community resources and support services"
         },
+        "about": {
+            "title": "About & Privacy",
+            "heading": "About & Privacy",
+            "storage": "iKey runs entirely in your browser.
+Favorites and recent locations are saved in localStorage on your device.", "offline": "Once loaded, the app works offline and no data leaves your device unless you choose to share it.", "clear": "To clear your data, open your browser settings and remove site data for this page or use the \"Clear browsing data\" option.", "backHome": "Back to Home"
+        },
         "settings": {
             "accessibility": "Accessibility",